 Signs:

 All sign assemblies shall use anti-vandal fasteners to mount components to sign and sign to fixture.
-Pedestrian pushbuttons signs shall be provided and include the legend "PUSH BUTTON TO TURN ON WARNING LIGHTS".
+Accessible pedestrian pushbuttons signs shall be provided and include the legend "PUSH BUTTON FOR WARNING LIGHTS” or “WAIT FOR GAP IN TRAFFIC".
 Signs should be mounted adjacent to or integral with each pedestrian pushbutton.
 Two sets of signs shall be required per unit for view from each approach.
+Sign faces shall be Type XI retroreflective sheeting.
 Assure sign meets the requirements of C&MS 630.

 Control Circuit: